beel-platform/beel-platform/blue/README.md

 ## Description and current status

-__blue__ was originally designed to be written using the [Go](https://golang.org/) language, to automate two main tasks: to build custom _Habitat_ packages, and to create & distribute custom _Docker_ images & containers.
+__blue__ was originally designed to be written using the [Go](https://golang.org/) language, its purpose is to automate two main tasks: to build custom _Habitat_ packages, and to create & distribute custom _Docker_ images & containers.

 It was written as planned, and it's capable of installing _habitat_ and to build custom packages.
 However, due to an issue with the Docker' Go library the second